LEO690201/The-first-AI-project-to-study/README.md

 # The-first-AI-project-to-study
 This is my first deep learning program.
 It uses the CIFAR10 dataset and can identify the categories of pictures.

-The Jupyter file can be directly used in Colab or Kaggle.
+The Jupyter file named'example.ipynb' can be directly used in Colab or Kaggle.It needs to use related GPU.

 Note: